 ZORBO: (To egg.)
 Great.
-There goes my girlfriend.
-You're sure ruining my love life.
+Well, there goes my girlfriend.
+You've ruined my love life.
 (Looks around the street past the porch.
 To himself.)
 I'm talking to an egg.
+If anybody hears me...
 (Pause.
 He listens, sniffs, and stares at the egg.)
 You better come out soon because I have had it!
+(Listens to egg.)
 Are you really in there?